TheIanM/Jira-Slack-Issue-Integrator/README.md

 ### Step 1: Slack Setup
 1. Go to [api.slack.com/apps](https://api.slack.com/apps)
-2. Click "Create New App" → "From scratch"
+2. Click "Create New App" → "From scratch"or use manifest in /examples/
 3. Name your app and select your workspace
 4. Under "Basic Information", note down:
    - Signing Secret
    - Bot User OAuth Token (You'll need to install the app to your workspace first)
-5. Under "Event Subscriptions":
+5. OPTIONAL (for future expansion to sync from slack to Jira) Under "Event Subscriptions":
    - Enable events (you'll add the URL after setting up the app)
    - Subscribe to bot events: `message.channels`
 6. Getting your Channel ID: